Believing in accessibility for all

 4.0 Complaints that cannot be dealt with under this policy

-• Anonymous complaints.
+• anonymous complaints.

-• Where the issue is a service request unless the complaint is relating to a response to a service request.
+• where the issue is a service request unless the complaint is relating to a response to a service request.

-• A complaint that has already been fully investigated in line with this policy.
+• a complaint that has already been fully investigated in line with this policy.

-• A complaint made by an employee about any matter relating to their employment.
+• a complaint made by an employee about any matter relating to their employment.

-• Complaints that are being pursued in an unreasonable manner.
+• complaints that are being pursued in an unreasonable manner.

-• The policy does not cover complaints which are subject to legal action, where action has commenced following the pre-action protocol.
+• the policy does not cover complaints which are subject to legal action, where action has commenced following the pre-action protocol.

-• Where there is an insurance claim, whether on-going or closed, this will not prevent related formal complaints being dealt with.
+• where there is an insurance claim, whether on-going or closed, this will not prevent related formal complaints being dealt with.

 5.0 How to make a complaint